 “Zeus, the god of gods, who rules according to law, and is able to see into such things, perceiving that an honourable race was in a woeful plight, and wanting to inflict punishment on them, that they might be chastened and improve, collected all the gods into their most holy habitation, which, being placed in the centre of the world, beholds all created things.
 And when he had called them together, he spake as follows…”

 Can we speculate that Plato had in mind the following utterance by the god Thoth in the Egyptian Book of the Dead when he wrote the above?

 “They have fought fights, they have upheld strifes, they have done evil, they have created hostilities, they have made slaughter, they have caused trouble and oppression….[therefore]
 I am going to blot out everything which I have made.
 This earth shall enter into the watery abyss by means of a raging flood, and will become even as it was in primeval time.”

 Is this a case of coincidence?
-Or does Sundaland actually fit the
+Or does Sundaland actually fit the bill?

 Take your pick!

 2. Graham Hancock, Fingerprints of the Gods, Century Books, 2001 (reprint), pp.487-488.

 3. Graham Hancock, Underworld, Penguin Books, 2002, p.53.